jazzmagus/2023-mathofthings/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Jazz playing and composing
+- Jazz
 - Maths Teaching
+- Living life
-- Bike cycling
+- Coffee

 # Education to show in About widget
 education:
   courses:
-  - course: Diploma in Sassofono Jazz e composizione
+  - course: Diploma in Sassofono Jazz
     institution: Conservatorio "A. Bonporti" - Trento
     year: 2016
   - course: Laurea in Ingegneria Gestionale